JannetteA/p4/README.md

 ## Outside code
 In order to create this application, I watched all the lecture videos again, starting with lecture 5.
 I created my p4 Laravel application and I followed the videos step by step to build the application for p4.

+Outside Plugins:  None
+Outside Libraries:  None
+Outside Packages:  None
+Outside Code:  None